 - (b) The address for this person is 2100 McKinney Avenue, Suite 1250, Dallas, Texas 75201. - (c) Represents the net profits interests that certain of our executive officers hold in Summit Midstream Partners, LLC due to their respective ownership interests in Summit Midstream Management, LLC, the entity that owns the issued and outstanding Class B membership interests in Summit Midstream Partners, LLC. - (3) The address for this person or entity is 51 John F. Kennedy Parkway, Suite 200, Short Hills, New Jersey 07078. - (4) The address for this person is 100 Constitution Plaza, 10th Floor, Hartford, Connecticut 06103. - (5) The ECP Funds are members of Summit Midstream Partners, LLC and may therefore be deemed to beneficially own the 10,565,554 common units and 21,663,742 subordinated units held by Summit Midstream Partners, LLC.
 As holders of an 88.75% ownership interest of Summit Midstream Partners, LLC, the ECP Funds are entitled to elect four directors of Summit Midstream Partners, LLC.
 Thomas Lane and Andrew Makk are each a director of our general partner.
 In addition, Mr. Lane is a managing member and partner, and Mr. Makk is a principal at Energy Capital Partners II, LLC, the general partner of the general partner of the ECP Funds.
-Neither Mr. Lane or Mr. Makk are deemed to beneficially own, and they disclaim beneficial ownership of, any common units or subordinated units held by our general partner or Summit Investments. - (6) The address for this person or entity is 800 Long Ridge Road, Stamford, Connecticut 06927. - (7) EFS-S LLC, a wholly owned subsidiary of GE Energy Financial Services, Inc., is a member of Summit Midstream Partners, LLC and may therefore be deemed to beneficially own the 1,339,296 common units and 2,746,108 subordinated units held by Summit Midstream Partners, LLC.
-As holders of an 11.25% ownership interest of Summit Midstream Partners, LLC, EFS-S LLC is entitled to elect one director of Summit Midstream Partners, LLC. - (8) Includes 20,000 common units to be held by Lane Ventures LLC ("Lane Ventures").
-Two of Mr. Lane's estate planning trusts collectively own a majority of the membership interests in Lane Ventures and as a result, Mr. Lane may be deemed to indirectly beneficially own the common units held by Lane Ventures. - (9) The address for this person is 24706 Jones Circle, Waterloo, Nebraska 68069.
+They disclaim beneficial interest in our common and subordinated units except to their pecuniary interest therein. - (6) The address for this person or entity is 800 Long Ridge Road, Stamford, Connecticut 06927. - (7) EFS-S LLC, a wholly owned subsidiary of GE Energy Financial Services, Inc., is a member of Summit Midstream Partners, LLC and may therefore be deemed to beneficially own the 1,339,296 common units and 2,746,108 subordinated units held by Summit Midstream Partners, LLC.
+As holders of an 11.25% ownership interest of Summit Midstream Partners, LLC, EFS-S LLC is entitled to elect one director of Summit Midstream Partners, LLC. - (8) The address for this person is 24706 Jones Circle, Waterloo, Nebraska 68069.